-Parents will be advised of the outcome of their application in writing and, where the Board of Director's decision is to refuse their child a place, have the right to appeal to an independent appeal panel.
+Parents will be advised of the outcome of their application in writing and, where the Local Governing Body's decision is to refuse their child a place, have the right to appeal to an independent appeal panel.

 There is no charge or cost related to the admission of a child to this school.